 What are extrinsic risk factors?

-An extrinsic Factor are variables that you are unable to control to prevent yourself from an injury.
+An extrinsic factor is a variable that you are unable to control to prevent yourself from an injury.
 So an extrinsic risk factors are injuries you cannot blame it something that will happen natural or you have been led to that injury.
 Extrinsic risk factors category that you are unable to control are the following five which are coaching, incorrect techniques, environmental factors, clothing footwear and equipment and finally safety hazards.

 The Examples of extrinsic factors could be coaching

-A coach can show lack of communication skills, leaderships and methods between him and his players which will prevent lack of trusts and their players won’t be so confident to the training and could do the training method wrong and then get injured from doing that this could be classed as an Extrinsic Risk Factors.
+A coach can show lack of communication skills, leaderships and methods between him and his players which will engender a lack of trust.
+Accordingly, players will lose confidence in the training and could do the training method wrong.
+In turn, they’ll injure themselves: these are Extrinsic Risk Factors.

 Clothing footwear and equipment